Qv2ray/qv2ray.github.io/docs/getting-started/step3.md

 :::warning About Preferences Failure

-If you using complex config, Qv2ray will ingore settings in Preferences.
+If you using complex config, Qv2ray will ingore settings in Preferences (such as routing).

 :::